Leatherworking: traditional skills & contemporary design

 2015 Leatherwork Courses

-For 2015 we are offering courses covering a range of abilities and of various lengths, depending on the complexity of the syllabus.
-These start with short Hand stitched leathergoods courses then progress to Bag design, Leather restoration & repair techniques, Travel bags, Small leathergoods, Mens Leathergoods and more.
+We are offering courses covering a range of abilities and of various lengths, depending on the complexity of the syllabus.
+These start with short Hand stitched leathergoods courses then progress to Bag design, Travel bags, Mens Leathergoods and more.
 Look at each of the course details pages for descriptions, costs and dates.
 More dates may be added as the year progresses so please keep looking for up dates.
-If courses you are particularly interested in show as ‘Out of Stock’ so are full , please email to ask to be placed on the reserve list so you can be contacted in case of cancellations.
-You will then be automatically added to our ‘Earlybird’ list for dates in 2016 which will be ready in September.
+If courses you are particularly interested in show as ‘Out of Stock‘ so are full , please email to ask to be placed on the reserve list so you can be contacted in case of cancellations.
+You will then be automatically added to our ‘Earlybird’ list for dates in 2016 which will be ready 7th October

 These practical courses teach students how to design & make a wide range of leather goods using only hand techniques.
 These include bags for women and men, cases, belts and associated fashion accessories, small leathergoods including wallets & purses, travel bags/luggage, etc, using vegetable tanned leathers.
 Students are encouraged to develop their own individual styles and are helped to experiment and explore the creative potential of leather.